Open-Cascade-SAS/OCCT/dox/user_guides/boolean_operations/boolean_operations.md

 - Fuzzy tolerance of the operation is given to the Unifier as the linear tolerance.
 - Non destructive mode here controls the safe input mode in Unifier.

 For controlling this possibility in DRAW the command **bsimplify** has been implemented.
-Please see the @ref occt_draw_bop_options "Boolean Operations options" chapter in draw user guide.
+See the @ref occt_draw_bop_options "Boolean Operations options" chapter in draw user guide.

 @subsection occt_algorithms_simplification_examples Examples